mvolkmann/blog/src/nushell.md

 whose path can be obtained by entering `config path`.
 Configuration settings can be changed by editing this file or using the `config` subcommands described below.
-Changes to the config file take effect immediately in the current shell session.
+Changes to the config file only affect new shell sessions, not the current one.
-TODO: The previous sentence doesn't seem to be true!

 To edit the config file with Vim, enter `vim $(config path)`.
 To edit the config file with VS Code, enter `code $(config path)`.
+When editing the config file using VS Code, consider installing the "TOML Language Support" extension which profiles syntax highlighting and formatting.

 Some Nushell configuration settings are top-level and do not appear in a specific TOML section.